thewarriofish/alex-central-code/University Work/CS340/README.md

 Contains all files I contributed for my group project.

 ProdoCal is a calendar app which aims to provide a service which merges social media and schedules.
-Catered towards schools and students, it uses machine learning to adapt schedules based on completion time of other students and the user's own completion time.